-The gender gap in financial literacy is also evident when using a larger set of questions (up to 18) that assess understanding of both simple and complex financial concepts among Dutch, American, and German respondents (see van Rooij, Lusardi, and Alessie, 2011a; Lusardi and Mitchell, 2009; and Bucher-Koenen, 2011, respectively).
-Responses to this broader set of questions confirm the general prevalence of and the gender-specific differences in "do not know" answers.
-For every question in this additional set, women were significantly more likely than men to indicate that they do not know the answer to the questions.
-Moreover, the proportion of "do not know" answers is quite high, in particular for complex questions.
-For example, in Germany more than 40% of women stated that they do not know the answer to questions about the function of the stock market and 56% do not know the answer to questions about the workings of mutual funds.
+The gender gap in financial literacy is also evident when using a larger set of questions (up to 16) that assess understanding of both simple and complex financial concepts among Dutch, American, and German respondents (see van Rooij, Lusardi, and Alessie, 2011a; Lusardi and Mitchell, 2009; and Bucher-Koenen, 2011, respectively).
+Concepts covered include the understanding of compound interest, mortgage pricing, the link between interest rates and bond pricing, the functioning of the stock market, and mutual funds (see Online Appendix, Annex 7).
+Responses to this broader set of questions confirm the general prevalence of and the gender-specific differences in correct answers and "do not know" answers.
+For almost every question in this additional set, women were significantly more likely than men to indicate that they do not know the answer to the questions.12 Moreover, the proportion of "do not know" answers is quite high, in particular for complex questions.
+For example, in Germany (the Netherlands) more than 40% (27%) of women stated that they do not know the answer to questions about the function of the stock market and 56% (30%) do not know the answer to questions about the workings of mutual funds.
 Thus, the pattern of responses we find for the three basic financial literacy questions mentioned above is replicated when considering a wider and more sophisticated set of questions.